hanstananda/BetaReactTutorial/README.md

 This project is developed based on the Tic-Tac-Toe tutorial on [Beta ReactJS docs](https://react.dev/learn/tutorial-tic-tac-toe) with major modifications.

-Notable modifications include configuration menu to select board size, `PVP` and `PVE` mode, and its corresponding `PVE` options.
+Notable modifications include addition of configuration menu to select board size, `PVP` and `PVE` mode, and its corresponding `PVE` options.

 ## Getting Started